akersh-s/sample-skill-nodejs-sauce-boss/content/3-integrate/c-integrate-with-backend.md

 created earlier and paste the document from the **APL Authoring Tool** into this file.

-**1.16** Now open `index.js` and find the `lauchRequestHandler`.
+**1.16** Now open `index.js` and find the `LaunchRequestHandler`.
 Find the `responsebuilder` API.
-It should be around `line 73`.
+It should be around `line 73`. paste the following code directive below the comment that says `//TODO YOU WILL ADD CODE FROM ACTIVITY 1 HERE`.
-Uncomment directive that has the same basic elements as the following code snippet.

 **Add the APL directive.**